fionalimyh/tss-coach-portal-ui-no-schema/README.md

 6. **Cancel** (red) → discards and returns

 Transfer state is lifted to the App root (`Record<string, TransferRequest>` keyed by `studentId`), so pending transfers are visible across screens.

 ---

+## Attendance Behavior

+- Class Detail uses `CompactRosterRow` for quick poolside attendance marking
+- Each student defaults to `absent`
+- The right-side attendance circle toggles between two explicit states only: checked = `present`, empty = `absent`
+- `Mark All Present` sets every student in the class roster to `present`
+- The left-side arrow opens the student detail page without changing attendance

+---